cjvanlissa/COVID19_metadata/README.md

 | scripts | (R)-scripts                                                                                                                                                           | Human editable |
 | doc     | Documentation for your contribution, ideally in Rmarkdown format.
 Rmarkdown can contain code chunks.
 Elaborate functions should be relegated to the ‘scripts’ folder. | Human editable |

+## How to use

+Fork or clone this repository (for GitHub beginners: You can also click the green button that says “Clone or download”, and download a .zip).
+All data are in the `/data` folder.
+Some data are rarely updated (e.g., annual data), and some are updated daily.
+To ensure that you have access to the latest data for frequently updated sources, run the following function in R from the project folder:

+    initialize_database()

 ## Standards for data

 Every source is condensed into one data file in `.csv` format, according